ldvlgr/recent-contacts-plugin/README.md

 Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
 If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).

 ## How it works
 This Flex plugin adds a Recent Contacts View to the Flex UI and allows agents to make outbound calls (click-to-dial) back to the customers.
 The recent contacts list is stored in the Redux state (and persisted in localStorage browser cache).
 The Max Number of Contacts retained is configurable and agents can clear their contact history by clicking the Clear History button.

-For Chats the Conversation Transcript is available for review.
+Note: Upgrade to Flex UI 2.0 in progress.
+Updated source for Flex UI 2.0 can found in -v2 folder.

 <img width="800px" src="images/recentContactsWithChatTranscript.png"/>